 The Prison Rape Elimination Act (PREA) was passed in 2003 with unanimous support from both parties in Congress.
 The purpose of the Act was to “provide for the analysis of the incidence and effects of prison rape in Federal, State and Local institutions and to provide information, resources, recommendations and funding to protect individuals from prison rape.
 This law applies to all public and private institutions that house adult or juvenile offenders.

 The Oklahoma Department of Corrections is committed to a zero-tolerance standard towards all forms of sexual abuse and sexual harassment between employees, volunteers or contractors and offenders as well as offender upon offender sexual abuse or harassment.
-The office of Inspector General oversees the agencies efforts; including PREA investigations under the Prison Rape Elimination Act.
+The office of Inspector General oversees the agencies efforts to become PREA compliant at each facility and conducts investigations into PREA allegations.

 Auditing and Compliance:

-Ensures departmental policy and procedures are developed and reviewed each 12 months, ensuring statutes, ACA standards and guidance in conducting business according to job requirements.
-Unit also provides the general public with a mechanism to review non-secure agency policies.
+The Auditing and Compliance Unit ensures departmental policy and procedures are developed and reviewed each 12 months.
+Provides the general public with a mechanism located on the departmental website for review of all non-secure agency policies.

-Directs the ACA accreditation process of all state-run facilities including community corrections and probation and parole.
+Directs the American Correctional Association accreditation process of all state-run facilities including community corrections and probation and parole.

-Directs departmental fiscal and security audits to ensure the fiscal operation and correctional facility/divisions operations are consistent with the department’s vision and mission.
+Completes yearly departmental fiscal and security audits on each facility/district/unit to ensure both fiscal and correctional operations are consistent with the department’s vision and mission.